You can always send us your messages, comments or suggestions.

 ...and spread it with a cranked spatula, ensuring an even thickness, leaving a gap around the border.

-Place the tray in a ventilated oven preheated to 190°C and bake for about 12 minutes, keeping in mind that baking times may vary depending on the oven.
+Place the tray in a ventilated oven preheated to 180°C and bake for about 10 to 12 minutes, keeping in mind that baking times may vary depending on the oven.

 When baking is complete, remove the matcha madeleine biscuit from the oven.